Interested in presenting artistic work in the 3rd Annual Milwaukee Fringe Festival? Awesome!

 - The application fee is $25.
 Early application fee (Jan 15 – Feb 1st) is $20.

-- All applications will be reviewed and notified by April 15th.
+- All applications will be reviewed and applicants will be notified by April 15th, 2018.

-- Production fee for indoor performances (Vogel Hall and Todd Wehr Theatre) is $215, Outdoor Production Fee is $165.
-There is no production fee for Roving performers or Visual Art.
+- Production fee for indoor performances (Vogel Hall and Todd Wehr Theatre) is $215.
+There is no production fee for outdoor performers, roving performers or visual art.
 Fee paid upon acceptance into the festival no later than May 1st.
 Please read our Letter to Participants.

 - The MKE Fringe will include artists and artwork from as many domains as possible (ie. theater, dance, music, performance art, painting, sculpting, & mixed media).